|On this page…|

 For more information about handling drifts in the data, see the chapter on preprocessing data in System Identification: Theory for the User, Second Edition, by Lennart Ljung, Prentice Hall PTR, 1999.

-You can detrend data using the System Identification Tool GUI and at the command line using the detrend command.
+You can detrend data using the System Identification app and at the command line using the detrend command.

-Both the GUI and the command line let you subtract the mean values and one linear trend from steady-state time-domain signals.
+Both the app and the command line let you subtract the mean values and one linear trend from steady-state time-domain signals.

-However, the detrend command provides the following additional functionality (not available in the GUI):
+However, the detrend command provides the following additional functionality (not available in the app):

 Subtracting piecewise linear trends at specified breakpoints.
 A breakpoint is a time value that defines the discontinuities between successive linear trends.